 The colour range is good for landscapes with a good selection of greens and browns.

-Peter used the current formula pencils for a step by step picture of Venice featured on the Topics talk facebook group in the spring of 2017.
+Peter used the current formula pencils for a step by step picture of Venice.
 This was done on cold pressed watercolour paper and the result was acceptable bearing in mind the surface.

 An artist who took the watercolour pencils to Tunisia, with temperatures of 30 degrees, found that they were inclined to soften and break easily.
 This could be a problem with many of the softer brands.
 Therefore, you might like to consider keeping the pencils in a coolbag in hot weather to reduce this issue.

-These are water soluble pencils which erase as a dry medium, but once washed in with water, are permanent on the paper.
+These are water soluble pencils which erase as a dry medium, but once water is applied they are permanent on the paper.

 They are a good option if you work with bright or strong colours.
 A number of professional artists like them for underpainting the paper before adding dry colour.
 It speeds up the painting process a great deal.
 There is quite a major step up in colour strength when wet, and you need to know what the effect of water is going to be before you set out on a picture.